About showing Display Network ads in videos

 - Image ads: These can appear in an overlay in the bottom 20% of a video player while a video plays.
 Your ad could also appear in image ad slots on the overall page where the video content appears.

 - Responsive ads: Responsive ads can boost your reach by showing in video placements as either text or image ads.
-Learn more
+Find out more

 How viewers interact with your ad